 Sponsored Program Awards may be drilled down to the departmental, School, or College level.
 Sponsored program Awards that are associated with Centers or Institutes are still given unit coding if the investigators are administratively within academic units.
-Two research units, the Keweenaw Research Center and the Michigan Tech Research Institute, often have investigators that are not administratively affiliated with an academic unit.
+Three research units, the Keweenaw Research Center, the Michigan Tech Research Institute, and the Great Lakes Research Center, often have investigators that are not administratively affiliated with an academic unit.
 For this reason, the School and College Research Awards do not sum to equal the total University awards.

 Relationship to Strategic Goals.

 People.
 Sponsored Program Awards indicate the value of the ideas generated by the campus community in the competitive research arena.
 Sponsors award projects in response to those proposals that are most creative and effective in meeting the requirements of the solicitation.
 Increasing awards implies that University faculty, staff, and students are recognized by federal and other sponsors as deserving of support.
 In addition, funding provided by such projects supports graduate students directly and provides undergraduates with opportunities for research experiences.